nehanandini3/pwn.college_neha/Pondering-PATH.md

 ### Notes:

-- `which` looks at each directory in $PATH in order and prints the first file it finds whose name matches the argument
+- `which` looks at each directory in $PATH in order and prints the first file it finds whose name matches the argument.

 # Adding Commands